I’ve checked all the Amazon Black Friday deals and these are the best

 Weleda skin food light moisturiser: Was £12, now £5.62, Amazon.co.uk

 Loved by the likes of Hailey Bieber and Rihanna, Weleda’s budget moisturiser has some hefty A-lister approval.
 For Black Friday, you can get it for just £5.62 thanks to the 50 per cent discount.
-In Amy’s review of the formula, she said she loved how easy it was to apply and how their skin “just drank it up.”
+When skincare tester Amy shared her verdict on the formula, she said she loved how easy it was to apply and how their skin “just drank it up.”
 She added: “Combining, organic sunflower oil with extracts of wild pansy, calendula and camomile, it’s a soothing treat that’s great to reach for when skin is feeling a bit more parched than usual.”

 Best TV deals